Newport, Rhode Island: American Revolutionary era

 On July 10, 1780, a French expedition arrived in Narragansett Bay off Newport with an army of 450 officers and 5,300 men, sent by King Louis XVI and commanded by Jean-Baptiste Donatien de Vimeur, comte de Rochambeau.
 For the rest of the war, Newport served as the base of the French forces in the United States.
 In July 1781, Rochambeau was finally able to leave Newport for Providence to begin the decisive march to Yorktown, Virginia, along with General George Washington.
-The first Roman Catholic mass in Rhode Island was said in Newport during this time.
-The Rochambeau Monument in King Park on Wellington Avenue, along Newport Harbor, commemorates Rochambeau's contributions to the Revolutionary War and to Newport's history.
+The Rochambeau Monument in King Park on Wellington Avenue commemorates Rochambeau's contributions to the Revolutionary War and to Newport's history.

 Newport's population fell from over 9,000 (according to the census of 1774) to fewer than 4,000 by the time that the war ended (1783).
 Over 200 abandoned buildings were torn down in the 1780s.
-As well, the war destroyed Newport's economic wealth, because years of military occupation closed the city to any form of trade.
-The Newport merchants moved to other areas; some to Providence, others to Boston and New York.
+The war destroyed Newport's economic wealth, because years of military occupation closed the city to any form of trade.

 It was in Newport that the Rhode Island General Assembly voted to ratify the Constitution in 1790 and become the 13th state, acting under pressure from the merchant community of Providence.

-The city was the last residence of Commodore Oliver Hazard Perry and the birthplace of Commodore Matthew C. Perry and the Unitarian theologian William Ellery Channing.
+The city was the last residence of Commodore Oliver Hazard Perry and the birthplace of Commodore Matthew C. Perry and Unitarian William Ellery Channing.